 Vinegar Rinse

 Vinegar, particularly apple cider vinegar, can also eliminate the smoky smell in your hair.
 Mix one part vinegar to four parts water and rinse your hair with this solution.
-Follow this by shampooing and conditioning your hair as usual.
-Vinegar can help to neutralize odors and also adds shine to your hair.
+Then, shampoo and condition your hair as usual.
+Vinegar can help neutralize odors and also add shine to your hair.

 Essential Oils